 U.S. News & World Report Ranks Allegheny College Among Best National Liberal Arts Colleges

-Allegheny Also Recognized in Most Innovative, Best Value Categories
+Allegheny Recognized in Best Undergraduate Teaching, Most Innovative and Best Value Categories

-U.S. News & World Report has named Allegheny College one of the top 100 national liberal arts colleges in the U.S. — and one of the top 30 most innovative.
+U.S. News & World Report has again named Allegheny College one of the top 100 national liberal arts colleges in the U.S. — and, for the second consecutive year, one of the top 20 for best undergraduate teaching.

-The U.S. News ranking of top liberal arts schools is based on several key measures of quality, including graduation and retention rates, assessment of excellence by peers and high school counselors, faculty resources, student selectivity, financial resources and alumni giving.
+The U.S. News & World Report ranking of top liberal arts schools is based on several key measures of quality, including graduation and retention rates, assessment of excellence by peers, social mobility, faculty resources, student selectivity, financial resources and alumni giving.

 Schools included in the national liberal arts college category focus almost exclusively on undergraduate education and award at least 50 percent of their degrees in the arts and sciences.
 U.S. News & World Report also ranks schools in three other categories: regional universities, regional colleges and national universities.